Reminder Advertising: The Secret Weapon for Brand Domination

 2. Engagement Rate

 This includes metrics like click-through rate, likes, shares, and comments.
-It shows how well your ads are resonating with your audience.
+It demonstrates how effectively your ads are resonating with your target audience.

 3. Conversion Rate